 This video will document how to run a correlation analysis between the gray matter volume of two different structures using the output from brainlife app-freesurfer-stats.

 This tutorial is part 1 of 2.
 It aims to provide viewers with an understanding of the fundamentals of R tool.
 Note: parts 1 and 2 of this tutorial are part of the same YouTube video; part 1 ends at 17:42.

 Fibr is an app for quality control of diffusion MRI images from the Healthy Brain Network, a landmark mental health study that is collecting MRI images and other assessment data from 10,000 New York City area children.
 The purpose of the app is to train a computer algorithm to analyze the Healthy Brain Network dataset.
 By playing fibr, you are helping to teach the computer which images have sufficiently good quality and which images do not.

-Agah Karakuzu takes a spaghetti script written in MATLAB and turns it into understandable and reusable code living happily in a powerful GitHub repository.
+In this lesson, users can follow along as a spaghetti script written in MATLAB is turned into understandable and reusable code living happily in a powerful GitHub repository.

 This lesson covers Python applications to data analysis, demonstrating why it has become ubiquitous in data science and neuroscience.
 The lesson was given in the context of the BrainHack School 2020.

 This lesson provides a hands-on, Jupyter-notebook-based tutorial to apply machine learning in Python to brain-imaging data.